 I have been using a Monaco Optix-XR display calibration device that I acquired about 8-9 years ago; it was one of the better devices then.
 It served me well over the years until I upgraded my computer about a month ago, and its OS to Windows 7.
 The old software, which had not been updated for many years after X-Rite acquired Monaco, did not install on Windows 7 64-Bit OS.
-A replacement was clearly necessary, not for compatibility reasons only but also the availability of newer and better technology.
+A replacement was necessary, not for compatibility reasons only but also the availability of newer and better technology.

 I sought advice from Brenda, the knowledgeable and helpful rep of X-Rite as to which one of their products would suit my needs the best.
-X-Rite makes close to 10 different models with a wide range of capabilities and prices and I considered i1Display series and the ColorMunki.
+X-Rite makes close to ten different models with a wide range of capabilities and prices, and I considered the i1Display series and the ColorMunki.
 She recommended X-Rite ColorMunki Photo (yes, it sounds a bit hokey to me too) and demoed one on my computer.
 I was sold on the spot.
 The process could not be simpler, it’s so simple a Munki can do it (sorry for the pun!)

-From this point on, it is a matter of following the on-screen instructions which even show a picture of the device with the correct dial setting and informs the user when it is set correctly or incorrectly.
+From this point on, it is a matter of following the on-screen instructions which even show a picture of the device with the correct dial setting and inform the user when it is set correctly or incorrectly.
 (There is one part that is not so foolproof as this fool was tripped by it.
 You need to open the sliding sensor cover at the bottom otherwise you will go through the entire process only to end up with an error message.
-I wish there was a hardware or software indicator that the cover was closed.
-But it is a very, very minor issue and I will most likely not make that mistake again.)
+I wish there were a hardware or software indicator that the cover was closed.
+But it is a very, very minor issue and I will not make that mistake again.)

-While adjusting contrast or brightness as instructed by your loyal Munki software, go in small steps as it takes it a moment or two to read the new levels.
+While adjusting contrast or brightness as instructed by your loyal Munki software, go in small steps as it takes a moment or two to read the new levels.
 After these are done, it will go through displaying and reading a series of colors on the screen and tell you that it is finished.
 At this point, you need to save the created profile.
 It suggests a name, which is fine to use.
-I prefer to add my monitor brand and the date of calibration to the file name so my profile names look like:
+I prefer to add my monitor brand and the date of calibration to the file name, so my profile names look like this:

 but any name will do.
-I’m from the old school of computing and try to put as much information in to the file name as I can within reason.
+I’m from the old school of computing and try to put as much information into the file name as I can within reason.
 It’s a habit I developed in the days of CP/M and MS-DOS!
 (What do you mean you don’t know what they are?)

-The next step is a visual comparison of Before-After with noticeably better After view.
+The next step is a visual comparison of Before-After with a noticeably better After view.
 You will be pleased when you see the results.
 I have not yet even mentioned that it can profile substrates for printers with ease and is a color picker from any surface that you can touch with this Munki’s foot.

 I love this Munki and highly recommend that you get one at your earliest convenience.
-They are easy to train, once you learn how to remove their “eye-patch!”
+They are easy to train, once you learn how to remove their “eye patch!”